 The state’s open carry laws encompass state parks, game lands for hunting, and participating restaurants.
 However, there are Off-Limit areas, such as government and law enforcement buildings, the state fair, school campuses, establishments serving alcohol, and businesses with “No Weapons” signs.

-NC Gun Laws in Cars
+Charlotte Gun Laws in Cars

 You may transport your lawfully owned firearm in your vehicle.
 Although, without a concealed carry permit, the firearm should be visible or in the trunk.
 If you do not have a concealed carry permit and you have a firearm under the seat or in your glove box, you will be charged with a crime.

-Concealed Carry in North Carolina
+Concealed Carry in Charlotte